Q: Can drugs replace physical activity or changes in eating habits as a way to lose weight?

 Q: How do I decide which obesity medication is right for me?

-A: Choosing a medication to treat obesity is a decision between you and your health care provider.
-You will consider the drug side effects, your family's medical history, and your current health issues and medicines.
+A: Choosing a medication to treat obesity is a decision between you & your health care provider.
+You will consider drug side effects, family medical history, current medications & your health & health history.

 Q: How long will I need to take weight-loss drugs?